Sparksbox

 Why Deepfakes Break the Compliance Contract

-Regulated markets exist because bad outcomes are expensive,and somebody has to pay.
+Regulated markets exist because bad outcomes are expensive, and somebody has to pay.
 Insurance pays for fraudulent claims.
-Cannabis operators pay fines for selling to minors they didn't verify.
+Cannabis operators can face penalties for selling to people they did not properly verify.
 Healthcare systems pay for medication errors caused by impersonation.
 Banks lose money to synthetic identity fraud.

 The compliance playbook has always been simple: implement a verification process, document that you did it, and shift liability to the bad actor.
 If you can prove you verified the customer's identity using industry-standard tools, you're protected.